10 Technical Writing Style Guides You Can Use in 2026

 - Set your own voice

-- Keep it as simple, short, and clear as possible
+- Keep content simple, short, and clear